huawei-noah/noah-research/aipq/README.md

 ## Model checkpoints
-To use this code with the models used on the BMVC'22 paper we must first extract them from the tar.gz archives.
+To use this code with the models from BMVC'22 paper we must first extract them from the tar.gz archives.
 Model checkpoints are archived across multiple files (made to be <50M).
 Restoring the original ``.ckpt`` (mindspore) and ``.pth.tar`` (pytorch) files can be achieved by doing:

 	cd checkpoints/
 	cat model_checkpoints.tar.gz.*  | tar xzvf -